ICB-DCM/pyABC/doc/sampler.rst

 The default is 2 hours.
 It is OK if a worker stops during the sampling of a generation.
 You can add new workers during the sampling process.
+The ``abc-redis-worker`` command also has an option ``--processes`` which allows you to start several worker procecces in parallel.
+This might be handy in situations where you have to use a whole cluster node with several cores.

 Optional: Monitoring